 Spaghetti with Cheesy Meatballs

-For this recipe, I have used gluten-free sliced bread but you can use whatever bread you like – my only suggestion would be to use good quality bread (wholemeal, sourdough, etc) – not a cheap slice of bread.
-This is because the bread needs to be soaked, the water squeezed out, and then using your fingertips, you will need to crumble it.
+For this recipe, I have used gluten-free sliced bread but you can use whatever bread you like – my only suggestion would be to use good quality bread (wholemeal, sourdough, etc) – not cheap sliced bread.
+This is because the bread needs the crust to be removed, the centre soaked, the water squeezed out, and then using your fingertips, you will need to crumble it.
 The cheaper slices of bread just turn into some kind of soggy dough that resembles slime.

 My other secret ingredient is zucchini.
-Yes, the humble zucchini makes it into this recipe as well!
 When you grate the zucchini, it is really important you use the fine grater (check out my video below how finely I grate it) – the same grater you would use to grate parmesan or even garlic.
 The thin strands of zucchini blend in and are virtually invisible yet they provide moisture and make the meatballs even more tender.

 In saying that, it is also important to grate the onion for this recipe.
 You do not need to grate it with a fine grater – just the traditional grater you use.
 The reason you need to grate the onion is that this is what makes the meatballs fluffy.
 Do not squeeze the juices out of the onions once you grate them, add the juices and all into the mixture.